MicrosoftDocs/memdocs/sccm/apps/deploy-use/app-approval.md

 ### <a name="bkmk_prior"></a> Require administrator approval if users request this application

 > [!Note]
-> This experience applies if you don't enable the [new app approval experience](#bkmk_new).
+> This experience applies if you don't enable the recommended [optional app approval experience](#bkmk_opt).

 The administrator approves any user requests for the application before the user can install it.
 This option is grayed out when the deployment purpose is **Required**, or when you deploy the application to a device collection.

-Application approval requests are displayed in the **Approval Requests** node, under **Application Management** in the **Software Library** workspace.
+Application approval requests are displayed in the **Application Requests** node, under **Application Management** in the **Software Library** workspace.
+(In version 1902 and earlier, this node is called **Approval Requests**.)
 If a request isn't approved within 30 days, it's removed.
 Reinstalling the client might cancel any pending approval requests.

 After you've approved an application for installation, you can **Deny** the request in the Configuration Manager console.
 This action doesn't cause the client to uninstall the application from any devices.
 It stops users from installing new copies of the application from Software Center.